Aliases for LARGE1 Gene

 GeneCards Summary for LARGE1 Gene

 LARGE1 (LARGE Xylosyl- And Glucuronyltransferase 1) is a Protein Coding gene.
 Diseases associated with LARGE1 include Muscular Dystrophy-Dystroglycanopathy , Type A, 6 and Muscular Dystrophy-Dystroglycanopathy , Type B, 6.
-Among its related pathways are Transport to the Golgi and subsequent modification and O-linked glycosylation.
+Among its related pathways are Metabolism of proteins and O-linked glycosylation.
 An important paralog of this gene is LARGE2.

 UniProtKB/Swiss-Prot for LARGE1 Gene